onomondo/onomondo-softsim-cli/README.md

           Path to encrypted profiles [default: ./profiles]
       --smsp
-          Include SMSP TLV in output when present in profile --format[=<FORMAT>]
+          Include SMSP TLV in output when present in profile --no-smsc
+          Do not include SMSC TLV in output when present in profile.
+          This can reduce profile size for SoftSIMs that do not support SMS --format[=<FORMAT>]
           Output format [default: hex] [possible values: hex, json] -h, --help